Muhd-Shahid/Breast-Cancer-Wisconsin/README.md

 # Breast-Cancer-Wisconsin
 ### Building Machine Learning Model to predict whether the cancer is benign or malignant on Breast Cancer Wisconsin Data Set.
+### This article is part of a series.
+Check out the full series: Part 1, Part 2, Part 3, Part 4
 ### Step 1: Define Problem Statement
 #### Our objective is to identify which features are most helpful in predicting malignant or benign cancer and to classify whether the breast cancer is benign or malignant.